 CF Industries (CF) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the fertilizer maker had gained 3.95% over the past month.
-This has lagged the Basic Materials sector's gain of 4.47% and the S&P 500's gain of 6.51% in that time.
+Heading into today, shares of the fertilizer maker had gained 0.5% over the past month, lagging the Basic Materials sector's gain of 8.43% and the S&P 500's gain of 6.23% in that time.

 Wall Street will be looking for positivity from CF Industries as it approaches its next earnings report date.
-On that day, CF Industries is projected to report earnings of $2.64 per share, which would represent a year-over-year decline of 37.29%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.9 billion, down 33.73% from the prior-year quarter.
+This is expected to be May 1, 2023.
+The company is expected to report EPS of $2.63, down 37.53% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.89 billion, down 33.97% from the prior-year quarter.

-Any recent changes to analyst estimates for CF Industries should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for CF Industries.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 3.37% lower within the past month.
-CF Industries is currently sporting a Zacks Rank of #5 (Strong Sell).
+Within the past 30 days, our consensus EPS projection has moved 9.6% lower.
+CF Industries currently has a Zacks Rank of #4 (Sell).

-Digging into valuation, CF Industries currently has a Forward P/E ratio of 8.07.
-This valuation marks a premium compared to its industry's average Forward P/E of 7.59.
+In terms of valuation, CF Industries is currently trading at a Forward P/E ratio of 8.35.
+This valuation marks a premium compared to its industry's average Forward P/E of 7.76.

-Meanwhile, CF's PEG ratio is currently 1.35.
+Investors should also note that CF has a PEG ratio of 1.39 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-CF's industry had an average PEG ratio of 1.03 as of yesterday's close.
+The Fertilizers industry currently had an average PEG ratio of 1.07 as of yesterday's close.

 You can find more information on all of these metrics, and much more, on Zacks.com.